vtexdocs/dev-portal-content/docs/localization/vtex-io-documentation-using-components.md

 ---
-title: Using components
+title: "Using components"
-slug: vtex-io-documentation-using-components
+slug: "vtex-io-documentation-using-components"
 hidden: false
-createdAt: 2024-09-06T19:42:53.178Z
+createdAt: "2024-09-06T19:42:53.178Z"
 updatedAt: ""
-excerpt: Discover how components in VTEX IO Store Framework enable you to build your storefront, from basic elements to advanced customizations.
+excerpt: "Discover how components in VTEX IO Store Framework enable you to build your storefront, from basic elements to advanced customizations."
 ---

 Components are building blocks used to create storefronts and admin apps.
 They are built on the [VTEX IO development platform](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-io) using [React](https://react.dev/) technology.